m-schaeffler/node-red-my-nodes/node-red-format/README.md

 This value is then
 - if the value is a number: converted to a string according to the parameters and a unit is added
+- if the value is `null` or does not exist, `null` is sent
+- if a JSONata expression cannot be evaluated, `null` is sent
 - in other cases: been sent out unmodified

 ### Output